 Ramen is such a classic (and cheap!) meal.
-Although many recipes include a meat-based broth, ramen can easily be made plant-based.
+Although many recipes include a meat-based broth, it’s easy to make vegan ramen.
 Plus, there are many ways to use ramen noodles that aren’t soup.
 So, if you’ve wanted to fancy up your ramen or step up your ramen game, these recipes are for you!
-Feel free to view these and many more recipes on our Food Monster App!
+Feel free to view these vegan ramen recipes and many more on our Food Monster App!

 1. Instant Pot Ramen

 Source: Instant Pot Ramen

 This Instant Pot Ramen by Taavi Moore is extremely tasty and only requires an instant pot and 30 minutes of your time.
 No big mess, minimal ingredients, and cheap.
 With a flavorful broth, crispy tofu, and crunchy toppings this will sure satisfy your taste buds.

 2. Savory Mushroom and Vegetable Ramen Soup

 This Savory Mushroom and Vegetable Ramen Soup by Molly Ashworth is chock-full of fresh vegetables and mushrooms, with no short supply of noodles.
 This ten-minute meal is exactly what you need on chilly days!
 It can be made spicy to your liking, or seasoned with tamari for some extra umami flavor.